Designing an innovative split billing feature that allows users to easily track and manage their shared utility bills.

-Once the team had clarity on the existing flows relevant and connected to the split bill feature.
+Once the team had clarity on the existing flows relevant and connected to the bill split feature.
 We designed three flows that went through an iterative process before determining the final version.

-Tasks and questions were drafted for the participants to action, and where difficulty or confusion arose, the team documented our observations (see below).
+Tasks and questions were drafted for each participants to action, and where difficulty or confusion arose, the team documented observations (see below).
 Our observations were then examined to pin point the usability problem and prioritised so that critical issues were addressed first.